 Zur stayed close to a corner in the furthest archway.
 He missed his books.
 Mistress Johanna had pulled him away from Drexan, who was busy with one thing or another at court.
 Yet he was at a loss for how to help.
-He watched as one Common woman sprinkled a handful of spices into her rabbit stew, and then churned it with a ladle.
+He watched as one Common woman seasoned her rabbit stew, churning it with a ladle.

 Watching her, he reflected on his uselessness.
-He could probably recite the names of the spices she used.
-He could follow the recipe if she rehearsed it with him.
+Zur could recite the names of the spices she used.
+He could follow the recipe if she shared it with him.
 He wasn’t sure if he could ladle her stew without scalding his wrists.

 He caught a fleeting glimpse of Johanna.
 Seeing him, too, the Casaanite servant navigated a sea of cooks to reach his archway.
-Vanishing in a flurry of smoke, the stout woman reappeared so suddenly she startled him.
+Vanishing into smoke, the stout woman reappeared so suddenly she startled him.

 “I’m sorry, milady,” he said.
 “I’m just not sure what to do.
 I’ve never worked in the kitchens before.”

-“That’s because they reared you here, in the tall towers of Loran, eh,” she said, hands on her wide hips.
+“That’s because they reared you here, in the tall towers of Ansara, eh,” she said, hands on her wide hips.
 “Maybe had you known Casaan, you would be more like me, eh?
-Used to cooking and not idling?”
+Used to doing and not idling?”

 He felt a familiar sadness tug at his chest.
 Unlike Johanna and Hexar’s other Casaanite hostages, Zur had no memory of his homeland that didn’t feel like a fleeting dream.
-His mother had traded him in his infancy for an iron pot, some wine, and three colorful quilts, or so Johanna had once told him.
-All he had ever known was Loran, and even then the strictures of life behind the Silver Walls.
-Liyanna was the only other Casaanite to grow up rudderless in that fog.
+His mother had given him up after Hexar’s knights had laid low Tribe Nuur and slain his heretic father.
+All he had ever known was Loran, and even then the strictures of life behind the Walls.
+Tabecca was the only other Casaanite to grow up rudderless in that fog.